 - Adult immunisations.

 Immunisation services continue to be provided throughout the COVID-19 pandemic.
-Please do not attend a clinic if you or your child has symptoms or feeling unwell.
+Please do not attend a clinic if you or your child has symptoms, are feeling unwell or you or any of your family members have been to a Tier 1 or Tier 2 exposure site or you have been advised to isolate.

 We regularly review clinic practices to ensure we keep our staff, clients and families safe and healthy.
 Some clinic venues or times may change, please check this page before you attend.